-For about 40 years the Socialist Party (PS) was Senegal's principal political party, although PS political dominance halted in March 2000 when Abdoulaye Wade (pictured) of the Senegalese Democratic Party (PDS) won the Presidency and peacefully ascended to power.
-Wade was defeated by PDS rival Macky Sall in 2012 (see History & Myth).
-Wade had served as 25-year PDS Secretary-General.
+For about 40 years the Socialist Party (PS) was Senegal's principal political party, although PS political dominance halted in March 2000 when Abdoulaye Wade of the Senegalese Democratic Party (PDS) won the Presidency and peacefully ascended to power.
+Wade was defeated by PDS rival Macky Sall in 2012 (see p.5 of History & Myth).
+Wade had served as 25-year PDS Secretary-General Regional Dynamics Senegal is divided into 14 administrative regions (Dakar, Diourbel, Fatick, Kaffrine, Kaolack, Kedougou, Kolda, Louga, Matam.
+Saint-Louis, Sedhiou, Tambacounda, Thiès, and Ziguinchor) each headed by a prefét (governor) appointed by and responsible to the President.
+Political power is delegated to regional assemblies and mayors.

-Regional Dynamics

-Senegal is divided into 14 administrative regions (Dakar, Diourbel, Fatick, Kaffrine, Kaolack, Kedougou, Kolda, Louga, Matam, Saint-Louis, Sedhiou, Tambacounda, Thiès, and Ziguinchor) each headed by a prefét (governor) appointed by and responsible to the President.
-Political power is delegated to

-regional assemblies and mayors.

-Executive Branch Chief-of-State: The President serves as both chief-of-state and commander-in-chief of the armed forces - currently Macky Sall (Senegal's 4th President) since 2012.
+Executive Branch Chief-of-State: The President serves as both chief-of-state and commander-in-chief of the armed forces - currently Bassirou Diomaye Faye (Senegal's 5th President) since 2024.
 Under the terms of the 2001 Constitution, future Presidents will serve no more than two 5-year terms.
-Abdoulaye Wade was the last President elected to a 7-year term (see History & Myth).
-Prime Minister: The Prime Minister functioned as head-ofgovernment and was appointed by the President.
-However, the position was abolished in May 2019.
-Cabinet: A Council of Ministers (currently consisting of 32 ministerial appointments and 3 secretary of state appointments) is appointed by the President.
-Legislative Branch The legislative branch includes a two-chamber Parliament.
+Abdoulaye Wade was the last President elected to a 7-year term (see p.5 of History & Myth).
+Prime Minister: The Prime Minister functions as head-of-government and was appointed by the President.
+The position was reestablished in 2021 and is currently Ousmane Sonko, as of 2024.
+Cabinet: A Council of Ministers (currently consisting of 25 ministerial appointments and 5 secretary of state appointments) is appointed by the President.
+Legislative Branch The legislative branch includes a unicameral Parliament.

-National Assembly: It consists of 165 members with 105 elected by popular vote and the other 60 elected by proportional party representation to serve 5-year terms.
+National Assembly: It consists of 165 members with 112 elected by popular vote and the other 53 elected by proportional party representation to serve 5-year terms.
 Senate: The 100-member Senate was abolished in September 2012.